This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Have you ever thought about checking the moisture levels of your compost tumbler?
 There is a significant correlation between the moisture levels in the compost tumbler and the material therein.
 If the correlation is far apart, this can be an apparent reason why the rotary compost bin does not get hot.

-If you never have, you should consider doing it from time to time.
-The aim is to determine how much dry or wet the mixture is to establish the correct ratio for the start of the home composition.
+If you never have, you should consider doing it occasionally.
+The aim is to determine how much dry or wet the mixture is to establish the correct ratio for starting the home composition.
 Green materials in the tumbler generate nitrogen, while brown ones produce carbon.

 5. Type of Compost Tumbler Material Incorrect to Create Heat